IlyaNeron/starter/contribution_guideline.md

 ## Imports / exports

+### Importing React itself

+Don't import React in every single file.
+It can be imported once at the very start of the application which is usually can be found at `{project_root}/src/index.ts`.

 ### No export default

 Avoid using `export default` as much as possible.
 Use named `export/import` instead.